 Performance Fees.
 We earn two types of performance fee revenues: incentive fees and performance allocations, as described below.
 Incentive fees comprise fees earned from certain fund investor investment mandates for which we do not have a general partner interest in a fund.
 Performance allocations include the allocation of performance-based fees, commonly referred to as carried interest, from limited partners in the funds to us.
-As of June 30, 2024, we had approximately \$17.7 billion of carry-eligible fee-earning AUM across approximately 53 funds and other vehicles, of which 20 were in accrued carried interest positions.
+As of March 31, 2025, we had approximately \$18.0 billion of carry-eligible fee-earning AUM across approximately 57 funds and other vehicles, of which 20 were in accrued carried interest positions.

 Incentive fees are generally calculated as a percentage of the profits earned with respect to certain accounts for which we are the investment manager, subject to the achievement of minimum return levels or performance benchmarks.
 Incentive fees are a form of variable consideration and represent contractual fee arrangements in our contracts with investors in our funds.
 Incentive fees are typically subject to reversal until the end of a defined performance period, as these fees are affected by changes in the fair value of the assets under management or advisement over such performance period.
 Moreover, incentive fees that are received prior to the end of the defined performance period are typically subject to clawback, net of tax.
 We recognize incentive fee revenue only when these amounts are realized and no longer subject to significant reversal, which is typically at the end of a defined performance period and/or upon expiration of the associated clawback period (i.e., crystallization).
-However, clawback terms for incentive fees received in advance of crystallization is not subject to clawback and is therefore recognized as revenue immediately upon receipt.
+However, clawback terms for incentive fees received prior to crystallization only require the return of amounts on a net of tax basis.
+Accordingly, the tax basis portion of incentive fees received in advance of crystallization is not subject to clawback and is therefore recognized as revenue immediately upon receipt.
 Incentive fees received in advance of crystallization that remain subject to clawback are recorded as deferred incentive fee revenue and are included in accrued performance allocations compensation in the condensed consolidated balance sheets.